NCAR/geocat-datafiles/CONTRIBUTING.md

 redistribution of any contributed data sets.

-# Adding new data files to the Geocat-datafiles repo
+# Adding new data files to the geocat-datafiles repo

 1. Add files to appropriate subdirectory based on file format, e.g. “`netcdf_files`”, etc